 Great example: Someone might say, “How was lunch?”
 “Oh, it was awful, I really hated it.”
 Then you stop and say, “Wait a minute, you hated your lunch?
 You hate your lunch?”
 “Well, no, I mildly disliked it.”
 That’s incredibly important because hate is a very powerful feeling.
 And so you need to be able to differentiate and distinguish between levels of intensity around emotions.
 And rather than “fine” or “okay,” you could also simply say “I’m somewhat distracted this morning” or “I’m concerned” versus “I have a panicked feeling.”
 I think people can, in their own quiet, more introverted way—in their own voice, if you will—use more of what we would call feeling words.
 Of which there are hundreds, if not thousands.

-Beck: Do you have other specific, research-based tips you have to help people recognize their own emotions, by themselves, and then also effectively communicate them to other people?
+Beck: Do you have other specific, research-based tips to help people recognize their own emotions, by themselves, and then also effectively communicate them to other people?

 So the moral of that story is not just to do that physiological check.
 Step two is to ask yourself, “Where is it coming from?” and “Is that anxiety related to the communication I’m about to make?
 A decision I’m about to make?
 Or an email I’m about to send?
 Where is that irritation coming from?
 Where is the anger coming from?
 Is it a leftover mood because traffic was terrible today?
 Or damn it, I’m getting a cold again and I can’t afford it?”